 2. You’ll want to take advantage of the full day.

 With your tickets purchased and your date confirmed, get there before they open to avoid wasting part of your time in parking or security lines.
-Kennedy Space Center opens their doors about a half hour before opening, but between paying to park, parking, walking to the entrance, and going through security, you’ll be happy you arrived a little before opening time.
+Kennedy Space Center opens its doors about a half-hour before opening, but between paying to park, parking, walking to the entrance, and going through security, you’ll be happy you arrived a little before opening time.
 There’s a lot to see and do at the main visitor’s complex.
 You’ll be amazed how quickly time passes when you want to stop at all of the attractions, check out an IMAX movie, walk through the Astronaut Hall of Fame, and more.
 The last thing you’ll want to do is rush through everything because you didn’t give yourself enough time.
 It’s better to arrive early and leave when you’re ready than feel like you missed out on super stellar exhibits.

 3. Download the app.